Giving

 A fund does not distribute its total net income each year.
 Instead, a spending amount is calculated for each fund in accordance with the Foundation’s spending policy.
 A Foundation-wide spending rate is determined annually based on long-term investment return expectations, reserve requirements for years where returns are below average, and Canada Revenue Agency’s disbursement requirement.

-We do not view this year as “business as usual”.
-With high investment returns and the need in our community — borne out by the Grants & Community Initiatives team community survey and our Vital Signs report — our Board has increased the 2021-22 spending rate to five percent from four percent last year.
-This represents a 25 percent increase.
-To account for investment market volatility, and in accordance with best practices for endowment management, the spending amount is calculated using the spending rate applied to the fund value averaged over a period of time instead of at a single point in time.
+To account for investment market volatility, and accordance with best practices for endowment management, the spending amount is calculated using the spending rate applied to the fund value averaged over a period of time, rather than at a single point in time.

 Investments

-Two long-term portfolios are invested in the public markets with Jarislowsky Fraser, and Connor, Clark & Lunn.
-The following chart compares those portfolios against benchmarks as follows:
+The two long-term portfolios are invested in the public markets with two professional investment firms.
+Chart 1 compares those portfolios against benchmarks as follows:

 Impact investments

-Impact investments enable donations to endowed funds to drive positive change beyond granting, because they represent investments of capital that deliver financial returns coupled with positive social and/or environmental outcomes.
-In addition, these investments provide a pool uncorrelated to the public markets.
+Impact investments enable donations to endowed funds to drive positive change beyond granting because they represent investments of capital that deliver financial returns coupled with positive social and/or environmental outcomes.
+These investments also provide a pool uncorrelated to public market volatility and cover areas including affordable housing, arts, environment and sustainable development.
+They also support HCF’s response to the Truth and Reconciliation Commission’s 94 Calls to Action.
+These instruments include loans, community bonds, private debt, real estate investments and private equity.
+They represent local, national and global investments.

 Locally

-The following chart identifies the investment areas, with $23.4 million placed and a total commitment of $36.3 million across 25 investments.
+Chart 3 identifies the national and global impact investments by area of focus, with $25.7 million placed and a total commitment of $37.2 million across 24 investments.

 Accumulated donations plus inflation adjustments.

 Protects the value of distributions over time by adding to the fund’s capital.
 The Board of Directors annually determines if an inflation adjustment will be made and, if so, the size.
 This is based on current year returns and whether the last several years of returns have resulted in accumulated investment income greater than the amount required for annual distribution and fund administration costs.
-Based on the current year returns a 2% inflation adjustment was made for 2020-21.
+Based on the current year’s return, a 3.0% inflation adjustment was made for 2023-24.

 Accumulated investment earnings less:

-(b) Available to grant: A fund does not distribute its total net income each year.
+• Available to grant: A fund does not distribute its total net income each year.
 Instead, a spending amount is calculated for each fund in accordance with the Foundation’s spending policy.
-A Foundation-wide spending rate is determined annually based on long-term investment return expectations, reserve requirements for years of below-average return, and Canada Revenue Agency’s disbursement requirements.
-The spending rate for 2021-22 was increased to 5% because of the impact of the pandemic on communities.
+A Foundation-wide spending rate is determined annually based on long-term investment return expectations, reserve requirements for years of below average return, and Canada Revenue Agency’s disbursement requirements.
+The spending rate for 2024-25 is set at 4%.
 The spending amount is calculated using the set rate, and the fund value averaged over a period of time, in accordance with best practices for endowment management.